daattali/daattali.github.io/2016-03-30-colourpicker-ggmarginal-gadgets.md

 Any R user who hasn't been spending the past 2 months under a rock should know by now about RStudio's new exciting features: addins and gadgets.

-(In case you don't know, here's a TL;DR: Gadgets are simply Shiny apps that return a value, and are therefore meant to be used by the programmer to assign a value to a variable rather than by an end-user.
+(In case you don't know, here's a summary: Gadgets are simply Shiny apps that return a value, and are therefore meant to be used by the programmer to assign a value to a variable rather than by an end-user.
 Addins are a way to add your own clickable menus in RStudio that call R functions upon being clicked.)

 From the moment I saw the announcement about gadgets and addins, I was excited to try them out.
 Unfortunately, I've been pretty tied up with wrapping up my thesis, so I didn't get too much play time.
-I'm happy to finally announce the two addin+gadget pairs I've been working on: a [colour picker](#colour-picker) and a [tool to add marginal density plots to ggplot2](#add-marginal-density-histogram-plots-to-ggplot2).
+I'm happy to finally announce the two addin+gadget pairs I've been working on: a [colour picker](#colour-picker) and a [tool to add marginal density plots to ggplot2](#add-marginal-densityhistogram-plots-to-ggplot2).

 ## Colour picker